thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/03_Define_Performance_Signature/README.md

     },
     ```
 -->
-## Step 2: Review a timeseries for Failure Rate
+## Step 2: View a timeseries for Failure Rate
 1. Review the following query to retrieve timeseries data for the **failure rate** of the carts service.
     ```
     {